Almost all trees are almost graceful: Setup

-\begin{definition}[structure, pattern, chosen label] A \emph{structure} $X$ is a graph whose vertices are labelled with either pairwise distinct elements of $\bbA$ (we call such vertices \emph{fixed}) or pairwise distinct intervals in $\bbA$ (we call such vertices \emph{free}), and whose edges are labelled with either pairwise distinct elements of $\bbC$ (\emph{fixed}) or with distinct choices of special symbols $\ed_1$ or $\ed_2$ (\emph{free}).
-When dealing with structures, we identify vertices and edges with their labels.
-So, vertices in $X$ are numbers or intervals and edges in $X$ are numbers or special free symbols $\ed_1$ and $\ed_2$.
+The key objects that allow us to control quasirandomness are `structures' defined below. \begin{definition}[structure] A \emph{structure} $X$ is a graph such that \begin{itemize} \item its vertices are labelled with either pairwise distinct elements of $\bbA$ (we call such vertices \emph{fixed}) or pairwise distinct intervals in $\bbA$ (we call such vertices \emph{free}), and \item its edges are labelled with either pairwise distinct elements of $\bbC$ (\emph{fixed}) or with distinct choices of special symbols $\ed_1$ or $\ed_2$ (\emph{free}). \end{itemize} When dealing with structures, we identify vertices and edges with their labels.
+So, vertices in $X$ are numbers (if they are fixed) or intervals (if they are free).
+Likewise, edges in $X$ are numbers or special free symbols $\ed_1$ and $\ed_2$.

-In any structure, we require that if $u$ and $v$ are fixed vertices and $uv$ is a fixed edge, we have $uv=|u-v|$, and such that each free edge has one endpoint fixed and the other free.
-We write \reminder{$\diff(\ed_i;X)$} $\diff(\ed_i;X):=|a-\min(I)|$ for such a free edge $\ed_i$ with fixed endpoint labelled $a$ and free endpoint labelled $I$.
-We write $\freev(X)$\reminder{$\freev(X)$} for the set of free vertex labels in $X$, and $\freee(X)$ \reminder{$\freee(X)$}for the set of free edge labels in $X$.
-We write $\free(X)$\reminder{$\free(X)$} for the total number of free (vertex- or edge-) labels in $X$.